uhs-robert/oasis.nvim/extras/firefox/README.md

 ## Textfox - TUI Firefox

-Looking for a terminal-friendly Firefox experience?
-Check out [**Textfox**](https://github.com/adriankarlen/textfox) - a TUI (Text User Interface) configuration for Firefox that pairs beautifully with Oasis themes!
+Wouldn't it be nice if Firefox looked like a TUI application?
+Check out [**Textfox**](https://github.com/adriankarlen/textfox) - a TUI (Text User Interface) configuration for Firefox.
+It's what I use personally and this Oasis design is tailored for it specifically.

 Textfox provides a minimal Firefox interface that complements the Oasis color palette perfectly for users who prefer terminal-based workflows.